 The ARC strategy consists of a three-phased approach of evangelistic mission integrated with communal and individual life-on-life components and is easily memorizable.
 ARC is an acronym for Absent, Rescued, and Changed.
 Thus, the first step in the ARC strategy is to locate and engage unreached people.
 Intersecting the elements of the human story and God’s story have proven effective.

 The DM1 is a first-generation disciple-maker.
 Utilizing natural gospel conversations, the DM1 expresses life absent (A) or away from God.
 Next, the DM1 tells God’s story—how God desires to rescue all people “from darkness to light and from the power of Satan to God” through Christ (Acts 26:18).
 Accordingly, the DM1 explains how God rescued them.
 The third phase examines how God has changed the DM1’s life.
 While this is the premise of the ARC strategy, the primary part is in the disciple-making process.
 Contact Matt for more information.

 BOOK MATTHEW FOR YOUR NEXT TRAINING

-Dr. Matthew Fretwell can teach this practicum to your church, church planter, or catalyst (train a leader to train others).
+Dr. Matthew Fretwell can teach multiple practicums to your church, church planter, or catalyst (train a leader to train others).
 Aspects of the REAPSOW practicum are currently described in the book Church Planting By Making Disciple-Makers.
-Dr. Fretwell is also a professor, teaching discipleship and church planting.
+The ARC Strategy is detailed in Multiplying Jesus: Planting Churches, and Multiplying Jesus: Revitalizing Churches.